Michael Rao: Protests

 While president, Rao overlooked a series of protests by adjunct faculty at VCU.
 The coalition behind the protests critiqued Rao's salary while many adjuncts made poverty level wages.
 Ahead of the 2018-19 budget, $4.2 million was allocated to increase adjunct faculty funding from $800 to $1,000 per credit hour, about $1,000 less than what the coalition was demanding.

 Ghostwriting scandal

 In September 2019, it was reported that Rao had signed as the sole author of an opinion piece that he had not written.
 The January 2019 op-ed, printed in the Richmond Times-Dispatch, supported a private development in that city but had been ghostwritten by an employee of the private development.
 The executive editor of the Richmond Times-Dispatch stated that the newspaper would not have published the piece if it has known of its true origin.
 Rao's actions were also criticized by independent ethics experts.

 Personal life

-Rao is married to Monica Rao, a professional watercolorist and graphic designer from Bangalore.
+Rao is married to Monica Rao, a professional watercolorist and graphic designer from Bengaluru.
 They have two sons.